The last ‘job’ I had working for someone else was when I was 19.

-I’m 29 now.
-I haven’t had a ‘job’ or a boss for 10 years.
+I haven’t had a ‘job’ or a boss for over 10 years.
 Over the last 10 years, I’ve been fortunate to be able to chart my own path and be my own boss.

 Do you know what this means?

-I haven’t had a ‘Annual Performance Review’ in 10 years.
+I haven’t had an ‘Annual Performance Review’ in 10 years.

 And right now you might be thinking…